-(4) Grant Date Fair Value
+(5) Grant Date Fair Value

-The amounts shown in column (I) reflect the aggregate grant date fair value of the restricted stock unit and stock option awards granted in 2013, calculated in accordance with stock-based compensation accounting rules (FASB ASC Topic 718).
+The amounts shown in column (I) reflect the aggregate grant date fair value of the restricted stock, restricted stock unit, and stock option awards granted in 2013, calculated in accordance with stock-based compensation accounting rules (FASB ASC Topic 718).
 A discussion of the assumptions used in computing the award values may be found in Note 22 to our financial statements in our Form 10-K for 2013.
-As provided under the SEC's rules, the amounts shown exclude the impact of estimated forfeitures related to service-based vesting conditions.
+As provided under the SEC's rules, the amounts shown exclude the impact of estimated forfeitures related to service-based vesting conditions and include, where applicable, expected dividend payments at the same rate as paid on our shares of Common Stock.
 For option awards, the value is calculated by multiplying the Black-Scholes value by the number of options granted.
+For restricted stock and time-vested RSUs, the fair value is calculated by multiplying the closing price of our Common Stock on The New York Stock Exchange (the "NYSE") on the award date by the number of shares or RSUs granted.
 For the performance-based restricted stock units awarded under the 2007 Stock Incentive Plan in connection with the 2013-2014 long-term performance measurement period, the fair value is calculated based upon the probable outcome of meeting the performance conditions at the target performance level and multiplying the number of units that would be received at that level by the closing price of a share of our Common Stock on the grant date.
 This is consistent with the estimate of the aggregate compensation cost to be recognized over the service period determined at the grant date under FASB ASC Topic 718.
 All of these values are shown in the table below.

 Name Black-Scholes Value for Stock Options Granted on March 28, 2013 Black-Scholes Value for Stock Option Granted on March 29, 2013 Black-Scholes Value for Stock Option Granted on June 3, 2013 Restricted Stock Award Granted on March 29, 2013 Restricted Stock/RSU Awards Granted on June 3, 2013 Performance- Based RSU Awards Granted on March 28, 2013 Performance- Based RSU Award Granted on June 3, 2013

-K. Hicks \$ 10.9121 \$ 11.2673 \$ 34.24 \$ 34.24
+K. Hicks \$10.9121 \$11.2673 \$34.24 \$34.24

-L. Peters \$ 10.9121 \$ 34.24
+L. Peters \$10.9121 \$34.24

-R. Johnson \$ 10.9121 \$ 34.24
+R. Johnson \$10.9121 \$34.24

-R. McHugh \$ 10.9121 \$ 34.24
+R. McHugh \$10.9121 \$34.24

-P. Alviti \$ 11.0447 \$ 34.27 \$ 34.27
+P. Alviti \$11.0447 \$34.27 \$34.27